 The best way to stay protected is to get your annual flu shot.
 See the list below to see what types of flu vaccines we offer and talk to one of our pharmacists to see which one is the best fit for you and your family.

-Our Flu Vaccine Options
+Quadrivalent Flu Vaccine

 Are you allergic to eggs or preservatives or want high dose protection?
 New technology now makes it possible for you to have protection from the flu.
-Flublok is indicated for people 18 years and older.
+Flublok® is indicated for people 18 years and older.

 Can a flu shot give you the flu?